VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/PatchNotes/1.9/patchnotes.md

   - Fixed the kick and ban buttons to properly handle connections coming from the same IP.
   - Improved fadetiles for developers (Thanks to TheyCallMeDangerIMeanXander for this).
   - Add background tiles in the surface rooms at night.
+  - Having the in-game timer disabled no longer breaks pausing logic.